rjhamza2120/Secure-Text-Coder/README.md

   » Append three random characters at the beginning and end.

-  »For words with fewer than 3 characters, simply reverse the string.
+  » For words with fewer than 3 characters, simply reverse the string.

 #### • Decoding Rules: